vAlmaraz/arduino-examples/Wireless/RF433/README.md

-# Sensor: RF 433 Transmitter / Receiver
+# Wireless: RF 433 Transmitter / Receiver

 More info: see sketches comments